puppetlabs-toy-chest/puppetlabs-netscaler/README.md

 #####`priority`

-Specifies the priority of the policy binding.
-Values can match '/^\d+$/'.
+The priority of the policy binding.
+Values can  be any integer between 1 and 2147483647.

-Min = 1
-Max = 2147483647

-#####`provider`

-The specific backend to use for this `netscaler_lbvserver_responderpolicy_bind` resource.
-You seldom need to specify this --- Puppet will usually discover the appropriate provider for your platform.Available providers are: rest.

 ###Type: netscaler_lbserver_service_bind